Netnod/arouteserver/docs/CONFIG.rst

 A couple of methods can be used to acquire RPKI data (ROAs):

-- (BIRD and OpenBGPD) the builtin method based on `RIPE RPKI Validator cache <http://localcert.ripe.net:8088/>`__ export file: the URL of a local and trusted instance of RPKI Validator should be provided to ensure that a cryptographically validated datased is used.
-By default, the URL of the public instance is used.
+- (BIRD and OpenBGPD) the builtin method based on `RIPE RPKI Validator format <https://rpki-validator.ripe.net>`__ export files: the URL of a local and trusted instance of RPKI Validator should be provided to ensure that a cryptographically validated datased is used.
+By default, the URLs of some  public instances are used.

 - (BIRD only) external tools from the `rtrlib <http://rpki.realmv6.org/>`_ suite: `rtrlib <https://github.com/rtrlib>`__ and `bird-rtrlib-cli <https://github.com/rtrlib/bird-rtrlib-cli>`__.
 One or more trusted local validating caches should be used to get and validate RPKI data before pushing them to BIRD.
 An overview is provided on the `rtrlib GitHub wiki <https://github.com/rtrlib/rtrlib/wiki/Background>`__, where also an `usage guide <https://github.com/rtrlib/rtrlib/wiki/Usage-of-the-RTRlib>`__ can be found.